Flu Prevention and Influenza Vaccine Information

 Flu season is just around the corner.
 The flu is a serious infection and should not be taken lightly.
 Everyone needs to take preventative steps to have the best chance at avoiding this potentially life threatening health challenge.
 Flu shots are recommended for everyone over the age of 6 months.

-The Health Center is offering the flu shot to everyone 4 years and older.
+The Health Center is offering the flu shot to everyone 6 months and older.
 Most insurance plans cover this preventative vaccine at 100% and the Health Center will submit the claim to your carrier on your behalf.
-If you do not have insurance, or you would prefer us not to submit the claim to your insurance company, the charge is $30.00.
+If you do not have insurance, or you would prefer us not to submit the claim to your insurance company, please cal for our low self-pay rate.

 If you have any questions, please direct them to the Health Center at 773-298-3712.